Paying the Duty

 - evidence that you lost the original instrument

-- original or copy letters or emails (if any) with the postal service or courier firm on the matter
+- original or copy of letters or emails (if any) with the postal service or courier firm relating to the lost instrument

 - a copy of the lost instrument, preferably of the stamped instrument